Tailored Support

 1. Introduction

-The cross-border transition means international learners’ cultural values interact with the local environment in unique ways, and this can impact students’ personal relationships.
+The cross-border transition means cross-border learners’ cultural values interact with the local environment in unique ways, and this can impact students’ personal relationships.
 Practitioners should be prepared and aware of intercultural dynamics that impact learners' dating and intimate relationships.

 The following key themes will be discussed in the context of cultural differences: